Time: ~4 hours · Difficulty: Intermediate → Advanced · Stack: CloudTrail · S3 · Athena · Sigma · (optional) OpenSearch

 3. Baseline: who is doing what?

-SELECT useridentity.arn AS who, eventname, count(*) AS n FROM cloudtrail_logs WHERE date >= date_format(current_date - interval '1' day, '%Y/%m/%d') GROUP BY 1, 2 ORDER BY n DESC LIMIT 50;
+SELECT useridentity.arn AS who, eventname, count(*) AS n -- who did what, and how many times FROM cloudtrail_logs WHERE date >= date_format(current_date - interval '1' day, '%Y/%m/%d') -- last 1 day; formatted to match the partition (yyyy/MM/dd) GROUP BY 1, 2 -- group by the 1st and 2nd selected columns (who, eventname) ORDER BY n DESC -- busiest actor+action first LIMIT 50; -- cap the result at 50 rows

 Always filter on date (and region when you can).
 That is what keeps Athena from scanning every object in the bucket - the difference between a one-cent query and a painful one.